hcontr4/trivia-pie/README.md

 # trivia-pie

 Simple trivia game where the goal is to get one of each slice/category
-- click on category to attempt slice
+- Click on category to attempt slice.
-- if answer if unknown or attemp is wrong press arrow symbol for another question
+- If answer is unknown or attemp is wrong press arrow symbol for another question.
-- obtain slice by answering a question correctly
+- Obtain slice by answering a question correctly.
-- obtain all slices to complete pie and finish game
+- Obtain all slices to complete pie and finish game.

 [Link to website](https://trivia-pie.onrender.com/game)